acid-info/logos-brand-guidelines/docs/visual-language/illustration.md

 ## Conceptual

 The selected illustration style is detailed, and symmetrical to suggest the subliminal or occult.
 The artwork can be simplified but should be strong conceptually relating back to one of the concepts.

+Need to come up with a plan/process for creating/buying/commissioning/using this type of illustration.
+Could be applicable to Network State Press articles and social promo stuff.

 <ImageGrid>
     {conceptualImages.map((img, index) => (